 Articular or hyaline cartilage is the tissue lining the surface of the two bones in the knee joint.
 Cartilage helps the bones move smoothly against each other and can withstand the weight of the body during activities such as running and jumping.
 Articular cartilage does not have a direct blood supply to it so has little capacity to repair itself.
 Once the cartilage is torn it will not heal easily and can lead to degeneration of the articular surface, leading to the development of osteoarthritis.

 The damage in articular cartilage can affect people of all ages.
 It can be damaged by trauma such as accidents, mechanical injury such as a fall, or from degenerative joint disease (osteoarthritis) occurring in older people.

 When an articular cartilage injury is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is an articular cartilage injury specialist who provides detailed examination and care for patients with articular cartilage injury in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is an articular cartilage injury specialist who provides detailed examination and care for patients with articular cartilage injury in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 What are the treatment options for articular cartilage injury?

 After careful review of your history and examination, Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.

 Patients with articular cartilage damage experience symptoms such as joint pain, swelling, stiffness, and a decrease in range of motion of the knee.
 Damaged cartilage needs to be replaced with healthy cartilage and the procedure is known as cartilage replacement.
 It is a surgical procedure performed to replace the worn out cartilage and is usually performed to treat patients with small areas of cartilage damage usually caused by sports or traumatic injuries.
 It is not indicated for those patients who have advanced arthritis of the knee.